nuxt/scripts/README.md

 - 🕵️ `createConsentTrigger` - Create a script trigger that you can resolve with a ref or a promise.
 - 🪵 DevTools integration - see all your loaded scripts with function logs
+- ⏬ Serve third-party scripts from your own server

 ## Installation